IBM/bamoe/examples/process-persistence/README.md

 This example also showcases a basic implementation of a **Hiring** Process that drives a _Candidate_ through different interviews until they get hired.
 It features simple User Task orchestration including the use of DMN decisions to generate the candidate's offer and timers to skip interviews.
+This example is based on `process-compact-architecture` example.
+You could find more details about that example from its README.

 ---